 And we’ve all got casual friends, friends who, if you called them, would say, “Hey, if you get back, call me and we’ll have a party.”

 You’ve got to have both real friends and casual friends.

-Language, music, ceremonies, traditions, dress.
-All of that is so vitally important that you must keep it alive.
-The uniqueness of all of us, when blended together, brings vitality, energy, power, influence, and rightness to the world.
+Language, music, ceremonies, traditions, dress—all of that must be kept alive.
+The uniqueness of all of us, when blended together, brings vitality, energy, power, influence and rightness to the world.

-My parents taught me not to miss anything, not the game, the performance, the movie, the dance.
-Just before my father died at 93, if you were to call him at 10:30 or 11 at night, he wouldn’t be home.
-He was at the rodeo, he was watching the kids play softball, he was listening to the concert, he was at church—he was somewhere every night.
+My parents taught me not to miss anything—not the game, the performance, the movie or the dance.
+Just before my father died at 93, if you were to call him at 10:30 or 11:00 at night, he wouldn’t be home.
+He was at the rodeo, watching the kids play softball, listening to the concert, at church—he was somewhere every night.

 Live a vital life.
-If you live well, you will earn well.
-If you live well, it will show in your face; it will show in the texture of your voice.
-There will be something unique and magical about you if you live well.
-It will infuse not only your personal life but also your business life.
-And it will give you a vitality nothing else can give.
+If you live well, it will show in your face and the texture of your voice.
+There will be something unique and magical about you.
+It will infuse not only your personal life but also your business life, giving you a vitality nothing else can give.